Free Printable 1st Grade Worksheets

 Phonics & Reading

 First grade is when most children truly learn to read.
 Students master short vowel sounds, consonant blends (like "bl," "cr," and "st"), and common digraphs like "sh," "ch," and "th."
 They build a bank of high-frequency sight words drawn from the Dolch and Fry lists, working toward automatic recognition of the most common words in print.
-By year's end, most 1st graders can read simple books independently and begin to understand what they read through basic comprehension strategies.
+By year's end, most 1st graders can read simple books independently and begin to understand what they read.

 Math

 First grade math builds the number sense that supports all future math learning.
 Students work intensively on addition and subtraction within 20, aiming for fluency with basic facts.
 They explore place value by grouping objects into tens and ones, compare two-digit numbers, and use tools like number lines and ten-frames to reason about quantity.
-Measurement (using non-standard units), data (simple graphs and tallies), and geometry (identifying 2D and 3D shapes) round out the year.
+Measurement, simple graphs, and geometry (identifying 2D and 3D shapes) round out the year.

 In first grade, students move from copying letters to expressing ideas in writing.
-They practice forming all uppercase and lowercase letters correctly, write complete sentences with capital letters and end punctuation, and begin drafting short informational and narrative pieces.
-Spelling patterns — short vowels, consonant blends, simple word families — are introduced alongside grammar basics like nouns, verbs, and adjectives.
-Daily writing practice, even just one or two sentences, builds both skill and confidence.
+They practice forming all uppercase and lowercase letters correctly on primary three-line paper, write complete sentences with capital letters and end punctuation, and begin drafting short pieces.
+Spelling patterns — short vowels, blends, and word families — are introduced alongside daily handwriting practice that builds both skill and confidence.

 Frequently Asked Questions